PauseAI/pauseai-website/src/posts/risks.md

 An AI-generated image of an explosion caused [panic sells in Wall Street](https://www.euronews.com/next/2023/05/23/fake-news-about-an-explosion-at-the-pentagon-spreads-on-verified-accounts-on-twitter).
 We might soon see social media be flooded with fake discussions and opinions, and fake news articles that are indistinguishable from real ones.

-This leads to polarization between various groups of people, who believe in different sources of information and narratives, and through consuming distorted representations of what's happening escalate their differences until culminating on violent and anti-democratic responses.
+This leads to polarization between various groups of people who believe in different sources of information and narratives and, through consuming distorted representations of what's happening, escalate their differences until culminating on violent and anti-democratic responses.

-### Deepfakes and impersonification
+## Deepfakes and impersonification

 Fake content created with AI, also called deepfakes, not only can steal famous people identities and [create disinformation](https://time.com/6565446/biden-deepfake-audio/), but they can also impersonate you.
 Anyone with photos, videos, or audios of someone and enough knowledge, can create deepfakes of them and use them to commit fraud, harass them, or create sexually nonconsensual material (which it's already common).
 If AI capabilities keep increasing, deepfakes will be easier to create, and of better quality.
 If we don't regulate them, it's a matter of time until it will be possible to impersonate people in real-time with their faces and voices.

-### Biases and discrimination
+## Biases and discrimination

 AI systems are trained on data, and much of the data we have is in some way biased.
 This means that AI systems will inherit the biases of our society.